 - Pyrethrin-based insecticides are toxic to fish and other aquatic life.
 Remove an aquarium from the treatment area or seal it up before spraying.

-Increase Air Flow
+Increasing Air Flow

 Because the bloodsucking insects are so small and such weak fliers, you can stop sand flies from feeding on you by creating a moderate breeze.
-Turn ceiling fans on high and set up table, box, window and pedestal fans to increase air circulation throughout your house.
+Turn ceiling fans on high and set up table, box, window, and pedestal fans to increase air circulation throughout your house.

 Excluding Sand Flies

-Screen other entry points, such as ventilation holes in eaves, outdoor vents and where cables run into the house.
+Screen other entry points, such as ventilation holes in eaves, outdoor vents, and where cables run into the house.
 Use caulk to seal up smaller gaps, including those around doors and windows.

 Cleaning Up Outside